insected/bobbae_gcp-wiki/Looker.md

+[Looker](  https://looker.com/ ) lets data experts at each organization describe their data using a lightweight modeling language called LookML.

+[LookML](  https://docs.looker.com/data-modeling/learning-lookml/what-is-lookml ) tells Looker how to query data, so everyone in the organization can create easy-to-read reports and dashboards to explore patterns of data.
+Looker offers additional features for creating custom data applications and experiences.

+Looker's platform works with transactional databases like Oracle and MySQL as well as analytical datastores like BigQuery, Snowflake, Redshift, and more.
+Looker lets you create consistent data models on top of all your data with speed and accuracy.
+Looker offers a unified surface to access all of an organization's data.

 Looker gives you the tools to power a multitude of data experiences, from modern business intelligence and embedded analytics to workflow integrations and custom data apps.
 Regardless of where your data resides, Looker offers a unified surface to access the truest, most up-to-date version of your company’s data.
 And with data integrated into users’ daily workflows, organizations can extract value from their data at web scales.